-I joined Walmart at an exciting time when it was in the middle of a UX transformation.
-The website itself had undergone a significant visual makeover and a product redesign, at the heart of which was a clean and minimalist UI along with newly introduced personalization elements.
-As a UX Designer intern for the summer, my role was to transform the look-and-feel of Walmart Savings Spotter.
+I joined Walmart at an exciting time when it was in the middle of a visual transformation.
+As a UX Design intern for the summer, my role was to transform the look-and-feel of Walmart Savings Spotter.

-The Savings Spotter is a browser add-on (widget) that users can install via the Google Chrome web store.
-This widget would help online shoppers in comparison shopping and in discovering deals on Walmart, that too without having to leave the page that they were on.
-For example, if a user is viewing a product on Amazon, the widget would notify the user if that product is available on Walmart.com at a lower price.
-The widget also show a pop-up banner in case a faster shipping or pickup option is available for the product.
+Savings Spotter is a browser application that lets the user compare prices and is available for download in the Chrome web store.
+This widget helps online shoppers in comparison shopping and in discovering deals on Walmart, that too without having to leave the page that they are on.
+For example, if a user is viewing a product on Amazon, the application would notify the user if that product is available on Walmart.com at a lower price.
+The application also shows a pop-up banner in case a faster shipping or pickup option is available for the product.

 To dig deeper, I decided to go through the chrome web store user reviews of all three extensions.
 It was a quick-and-dirty way to gather what perception did the users have about these products before I conducted actual user research.
 The users identified the reliability of Honey to surface deals and the wishlist feature of Amazon to be the main reason for their delight while using these two extensions.
 The Walmart Savings Spotter had many positive reviews but the users identified that the tool did not work always work.
 Moreover, the negative feelings regarding Amazon was around how intrusive the extension felt when it showed up pop-up banners even when the user was surfing the web generally.